Taylor Swift stays at No. 1, and foils Ye in the process

 Nearly four months after the arrival of The Tortured Poets Department, Taylor Swift is still setting personal records — and settling a few scores.

-The album sits at No. 1 on the Billboard 200 albums chart for the 14th nonconsecutive week, and it’s experienced a sudden surge of sales growth — a 606 percent increase from the previous week, as it happens — thanks to an assortment of newly released, discount-priced digital versions containing bonus tracks.
-The flood of alternate TTPD editions, as well as discounted physical variants available via Swift’s web store, just happened to coincide with the release of a new album from the singer’s longtime nemesis Ye (a.k.a.
-Kanye West) and rapper Ty Dolla $ign.
+The album sits at No. 1 on the Billboard 200 albums chart for the 14th nonconsecutive week, and it’s experienced a sudden surge of sales growth — a 606% increase from the previous week, as it happens — thanks to an assortment of newly released, discount-priced digital versions containing bonus tracks.
+The flood of alternate TTPD editions, as well as discounted physical variants available via Swift’s web store, just happened to coincide with the release of a new album from the singer’s longtime nemesis, Ye (aka Kanye West) and rapper Ty Dolla $ign.
 Aided by its own wave of variants and discounts, Vultures 2 enters this week’s chart, appropriately enough on several levels, at No. 2.

 It’s a reasonably safe guess that Swift, ever the strategist, might not put together quite so much effort to block either of those records from Billboard’s top spot.